Cat & Dog X-Ray/Diagnostics

-After researching the many options in Digital Radiography on the market, we elected to install a state of the art Eklin Direct Radiology system.
+After researching the many options in cat and dog x-ray on the market, we elected to install a state of the art Eklin Direct Radiology system.
 The image quality and ease of use was far superior to anything else we were seeing on the market.
 Pet owners can take a disc with their pet’s images home.
 The Eklin system is DICOM compatible, allowing us to transmit the images to our radiologist over the internet leading to rapid, accurate diagnoses for our patients.

 Other benefits of DR include: